Loyola Marymount University

 Loyola Marymount University (LMU) is a private Jesuit and Marymount research university in Los Angeles, California.
-It is located on the west side of the city near Playa Vista.
-LMU is the parent school to Loyola Law School, which is located in downtown Los Angeles.
+LMU enrolls over 10,000 undergraduate and graduate students, making it the largest Catholic university on the west coast of the United States.

+The university includes the Bellarmine College of Liberal Arts, the Frank R. Seaver College of Science and Engineering, the College of Business Administration, the School of Film and Television, the College of Communication & Fine Arts, and the School of Education.
+It is the parent school to Loyola Law School.

-LMU offers 55 major and 59 minor undergraduate degrees and programs across six undergraduate colleges.
-The Graduate Division offers 47 master's degree programs, one education doctorate, one doctorate in juridical science, a Juris Doctor and 13 credential programs.
+LMU offers 55 major and 58 minor undergraduate programs and 47 master's degree programs, an education doctorate, a doctorate in juridical science, a doctorate in business administration, a Juris Doctor, and 13 credential programs.
+It is classified among "R2: Doctoral Universities – High research activity".
 LMU's sports teams are called the Lions and compete at the NCAA Division I level as members of the West Coast Conference in 20 sports.

+Loyola Marymount University faculty and alumni include CEOs of Fortune 500 companies, U.S. governors, members of the United States Congress, Olympic gold medalists, athletes in the NBA, MLB, NFL and MLS, winners of Academy Awards, Emmy Awards, Golden Globe Awards, and Grammy Awards, a Pulitzer Prize winner and a Nobel Prize winner.

 History

-Loyola Marymount University is the product of a merger in 1973 between Loyola College, founded in 1917, and Marymount College, founded in 1932, with its roots in Marymount School which was founded in 1923.

-St. Vincent's College
+Founding of Loyola

-The present university is the product of the first institution of higher learning in Southern California, St. Vincent's College, which was founded and run by the Vincentians until 1911.

-In 1865, the Vincentian Fathers were commissioned by Bishop Thaddeus Amat y Brusi to found St. Vincent's College for Boys in Los Angeles.
-Father John Asmuth was the first President Rector.
-Classes were held for two years in the Lugo Adobe on the east side of the Plaza while a new building was being finished.
-The historic home, aptly donated by Don Vicente Lugo, was one of few two-story adobes then in town.
-The house stood in the empty lot across Alameda Street between the Plaza and Union Station (near Olvera Street).
+The university was originally known as St. Vincent's College for Boys, founded and run by the Vincentians until 1911.
+The university served as the first institution of higher learning in Southern California.
+In 1865, the Vincentian Fathers were commissioned by Thaddeus Amat y Brusi to found the school in Los Angeles.
+John Asmuth was the first President Rector.
+Classes were held for two years in the Lugo Adobe on the east side of the Plaza while a new campus building remained under construction.
+The historic building, donated by Don Vicente Lugo, was one of few two-story adobes in the city at the time, standing across Alameda Street between the Plaza and Union Station (near Olvera Street).

-Later, the brick building was replaced with a larger one in stone.
-The 7th Street property, now called St. Vincent's Place, took up the block bounded by Fort (Broadway), 6th, Hill, and 7th streets.
-When St. Vincent's later moved to a new campus, the old building became US Army Headquarters, and in 1907, the large Bullock's department store was built and operated here until 1983.
+The new 7th Street campus, a stone building now called St. Vincent's Place, encompassed a block bounded by Fort (Broadway), 6th, Hill, and 7th streets.
 In 1869, St. Vincent's was accredited by the state.

-In 1887, the college moved to a new, more majestic campus—bounded by Grand Avenue, Washington Boulevard, Hope Street, and 18th—which would have a chapel, residence hall, cottages, and a traditional brick-and-ivy complex housing classrooms and lecture halls.
-Like the second college building by Pershing Square, the new retained a tall, central tower topped with St. Vincent's trademark mansard roof.
+In 1887, the college moved to a new campus, bordered by Grand Avenue, Washington Boulevard, Hope Street, and 18th.
+The campus had a chapel, residence hall, cottages, and traditional brick-and-ivy complex housing classrooms and lecture halls.
+The new campus retained a tall, central tower topped with St. Vincent's trademark mansard roof.

-While the campus underwent many expansions, the athletic program grew, and the Catholic Collegiates competed against Occidental's Presbyterians and USC's Methodists.
+Alongside campus expansion, the athletic program grew, and the Catholic Collegiates competed against Occidental College's Presbyterians and the University of Southern California's Methodists.
 St. Vincent's athletes were also recruited into professional sports.
-During this era, from St. Vincent's College graduated many alumni who would become famous in the history of Los Angeles, among whom were Isidore Dockweiler, Eugene Biscailuz and Leo Carrillo.
+During this era, from St. Vincent's College graduated numerous notable alumni, including Isidore Dockweiler, Eugene Biscailuz and Leo Carrillo.